kmb40/aws-bootcamp-cruddur-2023/journal/week5.md

 Watched a series of videos and attended the live stream.
 #### 1. [Attended Week 5 Live Stream](https://www.youtube.com/watch?v=5oZHNOaL8Og)
 ##### DynamoDB Data Modeling for Cruddur
+The single table desgin was the model that was used for this application as illustrated in Fig Data Modeling.
 <img src="/assets/DynamoDB%20Modelling.png" width=450>
 <figcaption>Fig Data Modeling</figcaption>
 <br/><br/>